Signs of Labor: How To Know When Baby Is Coming - Baby Chick

 You Feel Pelvic Pressure

-Shortly before labor starts and often during labor, you may feel an increased pressure in your pelvis and vagina.
+Shortly before labor starts and often during labor, you may feel increased pressure in your pelvis and vagina.
 This can be related to your baby dropping.
 It can also indicate that your baby is getting into position.
-This sensation can be pretty uncomfortable, but it is a good sign that your baby and body are getting ready.4,7
+This sensation can be quite uncomfortable, but it is a good sign that your baby and body are getting ready.4,7

 You Have Increased Lower Back Pain